Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 # Recommendations for DNS Privacy Services

+## On the wire between stub to resolver

+In this section we consider both data on the wire and the service provided to the client.

-## Transport recommendations
+### Transport recommendations

+Risks: Passive surveillance of traffic on the wire

-A DNS privacy service is EXPECTED to be made available over one or more of the following transports
+A STRONG DNS privacy service provide service over one or more of the following transports

 * DNS-over-TLS
 * DNS-over-HTTPS

+A DNS privacy service can also be provided over DNS-over-DTLS.

-A DNS privacy service OUGHT also be provided over DNS-over-DTLS, IPSec, DNSCrypt or VPNs.
+It is noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
 However, use of these transports for DNS are not standardized and any discussion of best practice for providing such service is out of scope for this document.

+### Authentication of DNS privacy services

+Risks: Re-direction of traffic to rogue servers

+DoH [**] requires authentication of the server as part of the protocol.

+To enable users to select a 'Strict Privacy' usage profile when using DNS-over-TLS [@!RFC8310] and therefore authentication the server a STRONG DNS privacy service provide credentials in the form of either X.509 certificates, SPKI pinsets or TLSA records.

+Note that this, in effect, commits the DNS privacy service to a public identity users will trust.

+Optimisations: Authentication can optionally not depend on a CA. Decrease latency of connection setup to the server

+DNS privacy services can also consider the following capabilities/options:

+* Implementing [@I-D.ietf-tls-dnssec-chain-extension]
+* Providing TLSA DANE records for the nameserver

+#### Generation and publication of certificates

+Risks: Certificate invalidity

+Anecdotal evidence to date highlights the management of certificates as one of the more challenging aspects for operators of traditional DNS resolvers that choose to additionally provide a DNS privacy service as management of such credentials is new to those DNS operators.

+It is recommended that operators:

+* Choose a short, memorable authentication name for their service
+* Automate the generation and publication of certificates
+* Monitor certificates to prevent accidental expiration of certificates

-## Protocol recommendations
+### Protocol recommendations

+Risks:

+* Attacks on TLS
+* Traffic analysis
+* Client tracking
+* Blocking of port 853

-In the case of DNS-over-TLS, TLS profiles from Section 9 and the Countermeasures to DNS Traffic Analysis from section 11.1 of [@!RFC8310] are EXPECTED to be used.
+In the case of DNS-over-TLS, TLS profiles from Section 9 and the Countermeasures to DNS Traffic Analysis from section 11.1 of [@!RFC8310] provide STRONG mitigations.
 This includes but is not limited to:

 * Implementing only (D)TLS 1.2 or later
 * Adhering to [@RFC7525]
 * Implementing EDNS(0) Padding [RFC7830]
-* Honoring a SOURCE PREFIX-LENGTH set to 0 in a query containing the EDNS(0) Client subnet option

-DNS privacy services OUGHT also consider the following capabilities/options:

-* QNAME minimisation [@!RFC7816]
-* No use of the EDNS(0) Client subnet option in upstream queries
-* Implementing [@I-D.ietf-tls-dnssec-chain-extension]
-* Providing TLSA DANE records for the nameserver
+* Clients should not be required to use TLS session resumption [@!RFC5077], Domain Name System (DNS) Cookies [@!RFC7873] or HTTP Cookies [***].
+* A DNS privacy service on both port 853 and 443

+Optimisations

 * Management of TLS connections to optimise performance for clients using either
   * [@!RFC7766] and EDNS(0) Keepalive [@!RFC7828] and/or
   * DNS Stateful Operations [@!I-D.ietf-dnsop-session-signal]
-* Clients should not be required to use TLS session resumption [@!RFC5077] or Domain Name System (DNS) Cookies [@!RFC7873]

-DNS privacy services MIGHT offer the following capabilities:

-* A DNS privacy service on both port 853 and 443 (to circumvent blocking of port 853)
 * A .onion [@RFC7686] service endpoint
-* Aggressive Use of DNSSEC-Validated Cache [@RFC8198] to reduce the number of queries to authoritative servers to increase privacy.
-* Run a copy of the root zone on loopback [@RFC7706] to avoid making queries to the root servers that might leak information.

-## Service recommendations

 ### Availability

-DNS privacy services are EXPECTED be engineered for high availability.
-A failed DNS privacy service could force the user to switch providers, fallback to cleartext or accept no DNS service for the outage.
+Risk: A failed DNS privacy service could force the user to switch providers, fallback to cleartext or accept no DNS service for the outage.

+A STRONG DNS privacy services is engineered for high availability.

 ### Service options

+Risk: Unfairly disadvantaging users of the privacy service with respect to the services available.
+This could force the user to switch providers, fallback to cleartext or accept no DNS service for the outage.

-A DNS privacy service should not differ from the service offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc. To do so would unfairly disadvantage users of the privacy service.
+A DNS privacy service should not differ from the service offered on un-encrypted channels in terms of such options as filtering (or lack of), DNSSEC validation, etc.

-## Client query obfuscation

-Since queries from recursive resolvers to authoritative servers are performed using cleartext (at the time of writing), resolver services need to consider the extent to which they may be directly leaking information about their client community via these upstream queries and what they can do to mitigate this further.
-Note, that even when all the relevant techniques described above are employed there may still be attacks possible, e.g.
-[@Pitfalls-of-DNS-Encryption].
-For example, a resolver with a very small community of users risks exposing data in this way and OUGHT obfuscate this traffic by mixing it with 'generated' traffic to make client characterisation harder.
-The resolver OUGHT also employ aggressive pre-fetch techniques as a further measure to counter traffic analysis.

-At the time of writing there are no standardized or widely recognized techniques to preform such obfuscation or bulk pre-fetches.

-## Authentication of DNS privacy services

-To enable users to select a 'Strict Privacy' usage profile [@!RFC8310] DNS privacy services should provide credentials in the form of either X.509 certificates, SPKI pinsets or TLSA records.
-This in effect commits the DNS privacy service to a public identity users will trust.

-Anecdotal evidence to date highlights this requirement as one of the more challenging aspects for operators of traditional DNS resolvers that choose to additionally provide a DNS privacy service as management of such credentials is new to those DNS operators.

-### Generation and publication of certificates

-It is recommended that operators:

-* Choose a short, memorable authentication name for their service
-* Automate the generation and publication of certificates
-* Monitor certificates to prevent accidental expiration of certificates

-# Operational management

-## Limitations of using a pure TLS proxy
+### Limitations of using a pure TLS proxy

+Risk: Sub-optimal management of network.

 Some operators may choose to implement DNS-over-TLS using a TLS proxy (e.g.
 [nginx](https://nginx.org/), [haproxy](https://www.haproxy.org/) or